Tomerlin Knowledge Center

 Why Process Modeling Trumps Process Mapping

 An effective ERP implementation depends on integrating the system into your workflows.
-If the system isn’t baked in your processes, your teams may struggle to adopt the new ERP system.
+If the system isn’t baked into your processes, your teams may struggle to adopt the new ERP system.

 Many businesses may already have process maps.
 However, process maps can be convoluted and difficult to interpret.
 Turning process maps into training can be even more challenging, leading workers to return to the old way of doing things.

+A process model can show the entire process lifecycle from start to finish.
+This shows your team member how their contribution impacts the whole process.
 Staff can struggle with workflows when they don’t understand their role in the process.
-A process model can show the entire process lifecycle from start to finish.
-This shows your team member how their contribution impacts the entire process.

 How Does Process Modeling Enable Your ERP Implementation?